Chad is A Lot Better, But He Still Needs Some Help

 Chad has always been one of the more sympathetic patients that were featured on the hit reality TV show.
 Even in his initial feature, many viewers and avid fans of the show noticed that Chad’s motivations, which revolve around his desire to provide for his family, are incredibly selfless.
 His weight-loss journey has not been all fun and games, however, as he also encountered some problems along the way, due to his stubbornness in taking the right medication.

 In the recent Where Are They Now episode of My 600-lb Life, however, viewers were able to see a much healthier, much happier Chad.
 While he is still short on cash in order to get skin removal surgery, Chad has maintained a mostly positive outlook on life.
-Despite his insurance not covering the expensive yet essential surgery, the trucker has started a GoFundMe campaign in order to ask for help in raising the $5,000 he needs to get the operation done.
+Despite his insurance not covering the expensive, yet essential surgery, the trucker has started a GoFundMe campaign in order to ask for help in raising the $5,000 he needs to get the operation done.
 So far, his campaign is five months old, and he has only raised roughly half the amount he needs.
 Nevertheless, Chad has continued to press on.

 Recent updates on Chad’s official Facebook page have revealed that the trucker is planning to get back to work in the near future.
 Now a fraction of his previous weight, the father is looking to enter the workforce soon, in order to provide for his family once more.
 In an update posted last week, Chad revealed that he is seeking to purchase a 2018 truck within the next few weeks, so that he could start driving again.